Net Worth Percentile

 Each tool turns your numbers into percentiles, projections, and comparisons against real public data.

-Every tool produces a share card with a clean image — no signup, no friction.
+Every tool produces a clean share card with a personalized image — no signup, no friction.

 Everyone wonders where they stand.
 Most calculators online are clunky, gated, or want your email before showing you anything.
 We built Are You Rich Yet? to answer the question in seconds — using real data, no signup, no upsell.
 Just numbers and context.